vulnerability and chronic illness

 Monica Kaye Snyder

 Monica Kaye Snyder is a writer who blogs about a long journey of chronic illness and daily physical suffering.
-Some of her diagnoses include Chiari malformation, Ehlers-Danlos Syndrome, Tethered Spinal Cord, Craniocervical Instability, Postural Tachycardia Syndrome, Intracranial Hypertension, Mast Cell Activation Disorder and most recently PANS/PANDAS.
-She’s seen real miracles happen and holds on to Christ’s Hope as an anchor for her soul while living in great pain.
+Some of her diagnoses include Chiari malformation, Ehlers-Danlos syndrome, tethered spinal cord, craniocervical instability, postural tachycardia syndrome, intracranial hypertension, mast cell activation disorder, and most recently, PANS/PANDAS.
+She has seen real miracles happen and holds on to Christ’s hope as an anchor for her soul while living in great pain.

 She is wife to Dan and mother to Delaney Jayne and Danica Jean.
-She knows for sure if she does nothing else well in her life this will matter and be enough.
+She knows for sure that if she does nothing else well in her life, this will matter and will be enough.

 #PenToPaper: Note Starters for Every Day

-Brimming with inspiration and chock-full of note starters: words of compassion, gratitude, celebration, grief, laughter, fun ways to write to a special child, and even for difficult relationships.
+This book is brimming with inspiration and is chock-full of note starters.
+Find words to express compassion, gratitude, celebration, grief, and laughter.
+Discover fun ways to write to a special child in your life.
+You will even spot note-starters for difficult relationships.
+You’ll turn to this faith-filled and thoughtfully curated resource again and again!

 Skip to content